“I want to find my life purpose!” I hear you! Here’s 3 Steps to Finding Your Life Purpose.

 - How would your life be different today if you knew it was impossible to fail?

 3) Once you have answered your questions it is time to look for the common themes that have emerged.
 What patterns do you see?
 What seems to matter the most to you?
-If you are unsure of what the patterns are or what they mean, then consider asking a family member, friend or coach to help you in defining the themes.
+If you are unsure of what the patterns are or what they mean, then consider asking a family member, friend or career coach to help you in defining the themes.

 Once you have defined your life purpose, don’t let it sit in your head.
 Next step is to write your Mission Statement.
 By writing down your own personal mission statement that is your life purpose, you are giving yourself permission to live by your life purpose and providing a tangible reminder each day of who you are and how you are living your life by your own design.